hexydec/htmldoc/docs/how-to-use.md

 }
 ```

-The `minify()` method can also accept an array of minification options to change what is minifed and what is not, this can be useful for example for minification of HTML for emails.
+The `minify()` method can also accept an array of minification options to change what is minified and what is not, this can be useful for example for minification of HTML for emails.

 To see all the available options [see the API documentation](api/minify.md).

 ## Outputting Documents

-HTML can be rendered in the following ways from your HTMLDoc object:
+HTML can be rendered in the following ways from your HTMLdoc object:

 ```php
 $doc = new \hexydec\html\htmldoc();